-The New England Association of Schools and Colleges (NEASC) is a nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering postgraduate instruction.
-NEASC accreditation indicates the school meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
+The New England Commission of Higher Education (NECHE) is a nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering postgraduate instruction.
+NECHE accreditation indicates the school meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.

 An accredited college is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.